HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 HAProxy will communicate via a dedicated port, so whenever a request is made through that port, that request first goes to the Ambassador and is then forwarded to HAProxy.

 This dedicated port can be configured from the values of the Helm chart.
+The `CORS` configuration has to be temporarily extended with entries including the port.

 ```yaml
 incubator: